angt/secret/README.md

  - Secret names completion is available after calling the secret agent.
  - Supports unstored secrets.
 Derived from some simple keys and a passphrase.
  - Supports multiple passphrases.
 A confirmation is requested for each new passphrase.
+ - Supports TOTP natively.
+The name must contain the word `totp`.
  - Depends only on the [libhydrogen](https://libhydrogen.org/) library.
  - Small, simple and non obfuscated C code.
 Well, I hope so :)